YottaDB/YDBDoc/ProgGuide/commands.rst

 ZSTep OVer
 +++++++++++++++++

 ZSTEP OVER pauses at the beginning of the next line in the code associated with either the current YottaDB stack level or a previous YottaDB stack level if the ZSTEPed line contains an explicit or implicit QUIT from the current level.
 A ZSTEP OVER does not pause at lines invoked from the current line by DOs, XECUTEs or extrinsics.
+ZSTEP OVER stops after returning from a line containing an XECUTE or indirection.

 +++++++++++++++++++
 ZStep Actions